chrismlittle123/imdb-streaming-application/task.md

 ## Data Source

-The following datasets from IMDB are used in parquet (tab-separated values) format in this S3 bucket: imdb-data-495700631743
+The following datasets from IMDB are used in parquet format in this S3 bucket: imdb-data-495700631743

 - **name.basics**
   - nconst (string) - Alphanumeric unique identifier for names